Epclusa® (sofosbuvir/velpatasvir)

 Product Labeling1

 Test all patients for evidence of current or prior HBV infection before initiating treatment with SOF/VEL.
-HBV reactivation has been reported in HCV/HBV co-infected patients who were undergoing or had completed treatment with HCV direct-acting antivirals and were not receiving HBV antiviral therapy.
+HBV reactivation has been reported in HCV/HBV co-infected patients who were undergoing or had completed treatment with HCV DAAs and were not receiving HBV antiviral therapy.
 Some cases have resulted in fulminant hepatitis, hepatic failure, and death.
 Monitor HCV/HBV co-infected patients for hepatitis flare or HBV reactivation during HCV treatment and post-treatment follow-up.
 Initiate appropriate patient management for HBV infection as clinically indicated.

-Clinical Data on Minimal Monitoring Strategies With SOF/VEL
+Clinical Data: Minimal Monitoring With SOF/VEL

-• The SVR rate was 95% (379/399).
-AEs and SAEs were reported in 6% and 4% of participants, respectively, and 1 discontinuation due to an AE occurred.2
+In the phase 4 MINMON study, which evaluated the safety and efficacy of 12 weeks of SOF/VEL in TN adults using a simplified approach to monitoring, the SVR rate was 95% (379/399).
+AEs and SAEs were reported in 6% and 4% of participants, respectively, and 1 participant discontinued due to an AE.2

-A phase 3 study evaluated the safety and efficacy of 12 weeks of SOF/VEL in TN and TE adults with chronic HCV using a minimal monitoring approach that consisted of no ontreatment assessments.4
+A phase 3 study evaluated the safety and efficacy of 12 weeks of SOF/VEL in TN and TE adults with chronic HCV using a minimal monitoring approach that consisted of no ontreatment assessments.
+The SVR12 rate was 93% (120/129).
+AEs occurred in 15% of participants, 1 SAE was reported, and no discontinuations due to AEs occurred.4

-Real-World Data on Minimal Monitoring Strategies With SOF/VEL
+Real-World Data: Minimal Monitoring With SOF/VEL

-Clinical Data on Minimal Monitoring Strategies With SOF/VEL
+Clinical Data: Minimal Monitoring With SOF/VEL

 MINMON Study